 Transiting & Essential Apps

 There’s almost no reason to take a taxi within Copenhagen.
-The metro from the airport to the city center is cheap and fast, and within the city, either the metro or a bike rental is the way to go.Â
+The metro from the airport to the city center is cheap and fast, and within the city, either the metro or a bike rental is the way to go.

 Citymapper or Google Maps will provide directions.Â

-You can buy metro tickets at the station or with the DOT Tickets app (the app doesn’t like Visa cards for some reason, but Mastercard or AMEX should work).Â
+You can buy metro tickets at the station or with the DOT Tickets app (the app doesn’t like Visa cards for some reason, but Mastercard or AMEX should work, and it now supports Apple/Google Pay).Â

 One crazy thing about Copenhagen’s metro system is that it’s mostly an honor system.
 (A society built on trust, can you imagine.)
 There’s no fare gates, so you could just walk into a train car and pay nothing… unless a transit cop happens to come by to validate your ticket.
 I’ve only seen tickets get validated on trains likely to contain many confused tourists (routes to/from the airport and popular destinations).
 The fine is steep, but it’s not like the Danish government will issue a Red Notice over an unpaid metro fare.
-On the other hand, it’s not very expensive to ride the metro and it would be very embarrassing to get caught.
+On the other hand, it’s not very expensive to ride the metro (it’s like $2) and it would be very embarrassing to get caught.

 There’s almost no need to get cash while you’re in Copenhagen; in fact, most places will probably look at you funny if you hand them some paper bills.
 A credit card with no foreign transaction fees will be sufficient.